digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-45.md

 * In talks with company, iclimate center and ECE institute (and DIGIT of course) on IFD grand solution project.
 * All reviews have come in for overture workshop, 7 papers accepted.
 Hurray!
 Event is october 22, book the date.
 Expected program is about 9-16 with dinner in the evening.
 Keynote speaker is in progress.
 * Discussed IOT lab setup with Emil
+* Raw version of out of sync mitigation component.
+Handed over to Gita and Henrik
+* Working on delay FMU to test DSE performance on java vs code-gen c++

 #### Stakeholder 3